cpm-128/investment-portfolio-dashboard/README.md

 THEN a visual is displayed on the screen adjacent to the market's overall daily performance to compare to as a benchmark.
 _**(to edit: the specific visual for my portfolio, may just be a number for the MVP**_

+WHEN my daily average performance is display on the screen, THEN it is color-coded to easily indicate if performance is up (green) or down (red).

 WHEN I enter stocks in the user input form field,
 THEN breaking news from the last 24 hrs is displayed for each company so that I may evaluate any impact it has on my holdings.